daheats/PulseEQ/README.md

 - [ ] Aggregate scores and export an analytics-ready dataset
 - [ ] Build initial charts (e.g., sentiment by theme, sentiment over time)
 - [ ] Polish documentation and add example notebooks
+- [ ] Switch to an updated parquet version of Amazon reviews

 ---